Millingtonia: Stem

 The tree is evergreen and has an elongated pyramidal stem.
 The soft, yellowish-white wood is brittle and can break under strong gusts of wind.

 Leaf

 The leaf is imparipinnate and resembles that of the neem.
-Leaves are prone to attack by Acherontia styx and Hyblaea puera.
+Its leaves are prone to attack by Acherontia styx and Hyblaea puera.

 Flower

-The white flowers come as large panicles which emit a pleasant fragrance.
+The white flowers are shaped like large panicles.
 They are bisexual and zygomorphic.
 The bell-shaped sepals of the flower have five small lobes.
 The flower has four stamens with parallel anthers unlike in most other plants of this family where the anthers are divergent.
 The corolla is a long tube with five lobes.

 Fruit and seed

 The fruit is a smooth flat capsule and is partitioned into two.
 It contains broad-winged seeds.
 The fruits are fed on by birds which aid in seed dispersal.
 In cultivation, the viability of seeds is low unless they are sown immediately after the fruit ripens, so the plant is generally propagated through cuttings.